 Line 4 and Line 5.
-To determine the tentative tax on the amount on line 2 (to be entered on line 4) and the tentative tax on the amount on line 3 (to be entered on line 5), use Table A in the version of Form 706 that corresponds to the decedent's date of death.
+To determine the tentative tax on the amount on line 2 (to be entered on line 4) and the tentative tax on the amount on line 3 (to be entered on line 5), use Table A in the version of the Instructions for Form 706 that corresponds to the decedent's date of death.